Running Tests§

 --output FORMAT (-o)§

 Set the output format for the test results.
-If --output
+If --output isn't passed, the

 format is set to brief.
 The available formats are: